che-incubator/chectl/README.md

       Auto update approval strategy for installation Eclipse Che.
       With this strategy will be provided auto-update Eclipse Che without any human interaction.
       By default this flag is enabled.
-      This parameter is used only when the installer is 'olm'.

   --batch
       Batch mode.
 Running a command without end user interaction.

+  --catalog-source-image=catalog-source-image
+      OLM catalog source image or index bundle (IIB) from which to install the Eclipse Che operator.

   --catalog-source-name=catalog-source-name
-      OLM catalog source to install Eclipse Che operator.
+      Name of the OLM catalog source or index bundle (IIB) from which to install Eclipse Che operator.
-      This parameter is used only when the installer is the 'olm'.

   --catalog-source-namespace=catalog-source-namespace
       Namespace for OLM catalog source to install Eclipse Che operator.
-      This parameter is used only when the installer is the 'olm'.

   --catalog-source-yaml=catalog-source-yaml
       Path to a yaml file that describes custom catalog source for installation Eclipse Che operator.
       Catalog source will be applied to the namespace with Eclipse Che operator.
       Also you need define 'olm-channel' name and 'package-manifest-name'.
-      This parameter is used only when the installer is the 'olm'.

   --che-operator-cr-patch-yaml=che-operator-cr-patch-yaml
       Path to a yaml file that overrides the default values in CheCluster CR used by the operator.
 This parameter is used only when the installer is the 'operator' or the 'olm'.

   --che-operator-image=che-operator-image
       Container image of the operator.
-This parameter is used only when the installer is the operator or OLM.

   --olm-channel=olm-channel
       Olm channel to install Eclipse Che, f.e. stable.
       If options was not set, will be used default version for package manifest.
-      This parameter is used only when the installer is the 'olm'.

   --package-manifest-name=package-manifest-name
       Package manifest name to subscribe to Eclipse Che OLM package manifest.
-      This parameter is used only when the installer is the 'olm'.

   --skip-devworkspace-operator
       Skip installing Dev Workspace Operator.